chef/knife-azure/docs/configuration.md

 knife[:azure_client_id] # appId=$(azure ad app show --search <principleappcreated> --json | jq -r '.[0].appId')
 knife[:azure_client_secret] # password you set at initally
 ```

+*Microsoft Azure encourages the use of Azure CLI 2.0.
+If you are still using [azure-xplat-cli](https://github.com/Azure/azure-xplat-cli) then you may simply run ```azure login``` and skip creating the service principal entirely.*

 ## ASM mode